SergioBrodesco/FdR-groupW/README.md

 # How to use
 <br>

-The repo consist in a ROS 1 package that needs to be integrated with the Locosim repo, so first follow the instructions provided in the
+The repo consist of a ROS 1 package that needs to be integrated with the Locosim repo, so first follow the instructions provided in the
 [Locosim repo](https://github.com/mfocchi/locosim) and then download our package in the /lab_exercise folder:

 <br>